secureCodeBox/secureCodeBox/scanners/zap-advanced/README.md

         key: openapi.yaml
       # -- Allows to embed the entire yaml / json API spec in the values (e.g. OpenAPI YAML spec).
 Should be null if not used.
       spec: null
+      # -- Configures existings ZAP Scripts or add new ZAP Scripts.
+For example can be used if a proxy script must be loaded.
+Proxy scripts are executed for every request traversing ZAP
+      scripts:
+        - name: "Alert_on_HTTP_Response_Code_Errors.js"
+          # -- True if the script must be enabled, false otherwise
+          enabled: true
+        - name: "Alert_on_Unexpected_Content_Types.js"
+          # -- True if the script must be enabled, false otherwise
+          enabled: true

   # -- Optional list of ZAP Spider configurations
   spiders: